TheGamerASD/AWBW-Mapmaking-Guide/intermediate/comm_tower_placement.md

 ___

-Comm. towers are a property which are seen on most competitive maps.
+Comm. towers are a capturable property which are seen on most competitive maps.
 They give the owner 10% extra attack power on all of their units.
 Most maps have comm. towers because they make the map less likely to stall by giving both players a small damage boost.